frostming/cachecontrol/docs/etags.rst

 Priority** cache as the ETag support only takes effect when the time has expired.

-In CacheControl the default behavior when an ETag is sent by the server is to cache the response.
+In CacheYou the default behavior when an ETag is sent by the server is to cache the response.
 We'll refer to this pattern as a **Equal Priority** cache as the decision to cache is either time base or due to the presense of an ETag.

 The spec is not explicit what takes priority when caching with both ETags and time based headers.
-Therefore, CacheControl supports the different mechanisms via configuration where possible.
+Therefore, CacheYou supports the different mechanisms via configuration where possible.